adir1/worlddelights.com/src/content/legal/privacy.md

 ---
-title: "Privacy Policy"
+title: "World Delights LLC - Privacy Policy"
-date: "03/07/2024"
+date: "09/09/2024"
 ---

-This Privacy Policy governs the manner in which [Your Company Name] collects, uses, maintains, and discloses information collected from users (each, a "User") of the [Your Website URL] website ("Site").
-This privacy policy applies to the Site and all products and services offered by [Your Company Name].
+This Privacy Policy governs the manner in which World Delights LLC collects, uses, maintains, and discloses information collected from users (each, a "User") of the WorldDelights.Com website ("Site").
+This privacy policy applies to the Site and all products and services offered by World Delights LLC.

 #### Personal identification information
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+Rest assured that we don't collect any PII at any time.

 #### Non-personal identification information
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+Source IPs may be automatically processed by virtue of Internet Communication protocols, but will not be retained beyond use for anonymized analytic purposes.

 #### Web browser cookies
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+While access our website you automatically agree to retain our specific cookies, if any.
+We guarantee that no PII is present in the cookies and use for assisting you in use of our website only, and are not retained any further.

 #### How we use collected information
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.

-#### How we protect your information
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+No information is collected beyond anonymized source IP automatically managed by TCP/IP for website connectivity purposes.

 #### Sharing your personal information
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+No personal information is collected, shared or used in any way.

 #### Changes to this privacy policy
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sit amet massa ut neque consequat congue.
-Sed id ipsum vitae sem imperdiet suscipit.
-Nulla facilisi.
-Morbi quis nibh at nunc pulvinar rhoncus.
-Proin porttitor dapibus dolor, id fermentum urna eleifend et.
-In feugiat pretium erat nec vestibulum.
+This policy may change without notice, please review often to ensure your full acceptance of the policy as you visit our website.